 The system goes from active mode to standby mode when a SLEEP instruction is executed while the SSBY bit in SYSCR1 is set to 1, the LSON bit is cleared to 0, and bit TMA3 in timer register A (TMA) is cleared to 0.
 In standby mode the clock pulse generator stops, so the CPU and on-chip peripheral modules stop functioning.
-As long as a minimum required voltage is applied, the contents of CPU registers and some on-chip peripheral registers, and data in the on-chip RAM, are retained.
-Data in the on-chip RAM will be retained as long as the specified RAM data retention voltage is supplied.
+As long as a minimum required voltage is applied, the CPU register contents and data in the on-chip RAM will be retained.
 The I/O ports go to the high-impedance state.